-The College seeks to achieve the objectives set down in the Equality Act (previously Disability Discrimination Act 1995) and the College has had to ensure it has met its obligations to make reasonable adjustments to goods and services for current or potential learners with disabilities:-
+The College seeks to achieve the objectives set down in the Equality Act and the College has had to ensure it has met its obligations to make reasonable adjustments to goods and services for current or potential learners with disabilities:-

-• The College's new main campus is fully compliant with equality legislation with specific regards to access requirement.
+- The College's main campus is fully compliant with equality legislation with specific regards to access requirement.
 This has included a full DDA access audit from a qualified access consultant using Part M of the Building Regulations and BS8300 as the design standard.
-Disabled Go have also undertaken a survey to record the facilities the building offers which are published via their website in which the College subscribes to.
+Disabled Go have also undertaken a survey to record the facilities the building offers which are published via their website in which the College subscribes to. - the College's Head of Learner Support, provides information, advice and arranges support where necessary for learners with disabilities; - there is a range of specialist equipment, such as portable loops and Touch Typing Reading and Spelling (TTRS), which the College can make available for use by learners; - the College has enhanced the size of the staff team who support learners with disabilities as to continue to develop the range and scope of support the College can offer; - the staff corporate induction programme is in place which outlines the College's continuing commitment to current equalities legislation;